ToolmanP/Thoughtcrime/pages/AppSystem.md

 - ---
 - ## Full-text Searching
 - Suppose we have unstructured data and we want the context of the words we request to search.
-- Reverse Indexing: document the location of the word inside a certain passage and in a certain order.
+- Inverted Indexing: document the location of the word inside a certain passage and in a certain order.
 - #+BEGIN_NOTE
   Still if the key is not present in the passage, how can we find a related passage and feed it back to the user.
   #+END_NOTE